louis-langholtz/PlayRho/README.md

 Here's a run-down of some of the changes:
 - Exported symbols are all within the library namespace of `box2d` (and no longer preficed by `b2`).
-- All preprocessor defines - with the exception of those for include guards - have been removed from the API or replaced with C++ solutions.
+- Preprocessor defines except those used for include guards, have been replaced with C++ solutions or removed from the API.
 - Rounded corner collisions.
 - *Capsule* shapes (using 2-vertex `PolygonShape` instances).
 - More stable polygon stacking.